marcopros/dlsais-project/README.md

 ### Agent-to-Agent (A2A) Communication Protocol

-The system implements a custom A2A protocol for seamless inter-agent communication:
+The system implements the A2A protocol for seamless inter-agent communication:

 ```python
 class TaskMessage(BaseModel):